garrettmatsuda/NUDM_Tech_Challenge/README.md

 # Final Presentations

 Final presentations should explain and demonstrate how your solution works and how it addresses your chosen problem.
+No slide deck is necessary, however if you may use them.

 In addition, reference to the categories defined in the rubric will help the judging committee to better understand your work.